Evr5/ClipTransfer/README.md

 ## 🖥️ Windows Users

-If you prefer not to compile the project, you can directly download and run the precompiled [ClipTransfer.exe](https://github.com/Evr5/ClipTransfer/releases/download/V2.0.0/ClipTransfer.exe).
+If you prefer not to compile the project, you can directly download and run the installer [ClipTransfer-Setup-2.1.0.exe](https://github.com/Evr5/ClipTransfer/releases/download/v2.1.0/ClipTransfer-Setup-2.1.0.exe).

 > ⚠️ **Important**: On first launch, Windows Defender SmartScreen may block the app because it's not signed.
 >